 See also our documentation guidelines for students with physical disabilities or other health conditions.

 In some cases, it may be necessary to have a treating clinician complete and return the Verification of Disability form (.pdf document) as a supplement to other documentation.
 If you are unable to download them as text documents, these forms can be mailed or faxed to you or your clinician on request.
-If you have a Pervasive Developmental Disorder such as Asperger’s Syndrome, Autism, or PDD-Not Otherwise Specified, we ask that you fill out and return to us our PDD questionaire(.pdf file)
+If you have an Autism Spectrum Disorder, we ask that you fill out and return to us our PDD questionaire(.pdf file)